IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 file does not need to have any IDBs.

 An Interface Description Block is valid only inside the section to which it belongs.
-The structure of a Interface Description Block is shown in {{format_idb}}.
+The structure of an Interface Description Block is shown in {{format_idb}}.